New Jersey community rallies behind 16-year-old robbed while selling water

 "I just try my best, I have two sisters, I make sure they good and give them money here and there," Cruz said.

 But just a couple of weeks ago, after pulling a long shift, Cruz was robbed.
-The thieves made out with more than $1,000 and his iPhone.
+The thieves made off with more than $1,000 and his iPhone.

 "They had a gun to my head and I thought I was going to die.
 Usually people out here that take people's money, they make sure they die," Cruz said.